mmore500/waves/index.md

 Prior experience with C++ and/or JavaScript is expected, but not strictly required.
 We especially encourage applications from members of underrepresented groups in computer science.

-Applications should consist of a single PDF file named with your GitHub username containing:
+Applications should consist of a single PDF file named `application.pdf` containing:
 1. a cover page with your name, your GitHub username, and your email address,
-1. a curriculum vitae or resume,
+2. a curriculum vitae or resume,
-2. a brief (appox.
+3. a brief (appox.
 500 to 1000 words) statement that describes
    - your personal background and career goals,
-   - your contribution to promoting diversity, equity, and inclusion (past, present, and/or future),
+   - your contribution to promoting diversity, equity, and/or inclusion (past, present, or future),
    - your interest in the program, and
    - an interesting coding project you've tackled.
       * in any setting: school, hackathon, personal project, research, work, etc.
       * as possible, link us to the code, the deployment, the project website, a writeup, and/or presentation!
-3. and, optionally, up to two references (include name, email, and relationship).
+4. the name, email, and relationship of any letter writers you have asked to submit on your behalf (see below).

+We also encourage applicants to provide at least one and up to two letters of reccomendation.
+However, we will still consider applicants without a leter of reccomendation.
+Please ask letter writers to provide their reccomendation as a single PDF file named with your GitHub username.
+For example, if your GitHub username was `mmore500` each letter on your behalf would be named `mmore500.pdf`.

+Applications and letters should be [submitted by file upload](https://www.dropbox.com/request/6vZF3Cwhjke0PNdpSYVy).
+Where the file upload service asks for "Your name," please provide the GitHub username of the uploader (whether an applicant or a letter writer).
+If the uploader does not have a GitHub username, please register a free account at <https://github.com/join>.

-Applications should be [submitted by file upload](https://www.dropbox.com/request/6vZF3Cwhjke0PNdpSYVy) no later than **May 3, 2021**.
+Applications should be uploaded no later than **March 22, 2021**.
+Reccomendation letters should be uploaded no later than **March 29, 2021**.

-We will announce participant selection no later than **May 17, 2021**.
+We will announce participant selection no later than **April 12, 2021**.

 This workshop is funded through *Active LENS: Learning Evolution and the Nature of Science using Evolution in Action* (NSF IUSE #1432563).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.